MakerDrive/PhotoPizza-DIY/README.md

 You can self-assemble the device from the available components, using the detailed instructions, and you do not need deep knowledge in electronics.

+# How to build

+* Use SmartGit to checkout with submodules with one step
+* If using console git do `git clone https://github.com/romansavrulin/PhotoPizza-DIY.git && git submodule init && git submodule update`
+* Go to Arduino->settings
+* Point worspace dir to workspace dir in checked out directory
+* Select Arduino or Arduino Mini board
+* Build and burn firmware

 http://PhotoPizza.org - ENG

 http://PhotoPizza.ru - RUS